Skip to main content

 BitaBIZ automatically keeps track of which days are old and new during the transition period:

-• In the yearly calendar, old days are visually marked as "Vacation left"
+• In the "Year calendar" old days are visually shown as "Vacation left":

 • Earning per month.